computerise/stonks/README.md

 1. Retrieve company financial data from various APIs.
 2. Process the financial data to compute derived metrics.
 3. Process the financial data and derived metrics to produce valuation metrics.
-4. Calculate an intrinsic value for the company with assumed metrics as variables. (current intrinsic value)
+4. Calculate an intrinsic value for the company with assumed metrics as variables (current intrinsic value).
 5. Employ valuation models to predict time-evolution of company valuation with assumed metrics as variables (growth, future intrinsic value).
 6. Build a report based on the valuation.
 7. Produce valuation reports for all publicly listed companies and filter out the best.